Choosing Your Christmas Tree

-Artificial trees have been gaining in popularity over the last few years, but for that nostalgic Christmas feel, you can't beat the scent and beauty of a fresh balsam tree.
+Artificial trees have been gaining in popularity over the last few years, but for that nostalgic Christmas feel, you can't beat the scent and beauty of a fresh balsam or Fraser tree.
 Your family Christmas tree will no doubt be the centerpiece of your decorating this season and by taking a few precautions beforehand, you'll ensure that yours is healthy, happy and fits in your home!

 Avoid placing your tree near a heat source (sunny windows, radiators, heating vents and fireplaces).
 Try to keep the tree out of high traffic areas where it might be bumped, overturned or where someone might trip on light cords.
 Avoid any spot that might be dangerous, such as next to a fire in the fireplace or up on a wobbly table.